fstela/SQL_simulator/README.md

 ```
 1. CREATE TABLE students ((id, integer, 1000, 0), (name, text, 128, ’’), (group, text,50,’1000’))

-  - the program will first parse the command, then it will check if the
+  - the program will first parse the command, then it will check if the table already
-table already exists in the the list of table names generated automatically
-when the first table is created, saved as a .txt file.
-Next, the column
+exists in the the list of table names generated automatically when the first table is created,
-description will be assigned to a text file, whose name maches the one of table.
+saved as a .txt file.
+Next, the column description will be assigned to a text file, whose name matches the table's.

 2. DROP TABLE students